Discover the projects of Digitale Schiene Deutschland

 Automated Rail@DKS

-The pilot project "Highly automated driving in the Stuttgart area" (ATO GoA2) is being implemented in the Stuttgart Digital Node (DKS) for S-Bahn and regional transport.
+The pilot project "Highly automated driving in the Stuttgart area" (ATO GoA2) is being realised in the Digital Node Stuttgart (DKS) for S-Bahn and regional transport.
+The use of new technologies enables highly automated driving in an open system.
+This will improve operational quality, achieve better energy efficiency and increase route and transport capacity in the future.

 AutomatedTrain